 Qualifying criteria for children's critical illness insurance

 Next, you should understand the rules around exactly which children are covered.
 We are a country with a growing number of blended families where we may be living with children who are financially dependent on us but may not be our natural, adopted or even step-children.
-The life insurance companies who stretch their benefits to cover children living with the adult policyholder stand out in this area.
+The life insurance companies that stretch their benefits to cover children living with the adult policyholder stand out in this area.